ohler55/oj/README.md

  - Using echo to STDIN as an IO input works around the exception raised when asking the IO for it's position (IO.pos).

+ - Simple Callback Parser now uses the new stream parser for handling files and IO so that larger files are handled more efficiently and streams are read as data arrives instead of on close.

 ### Release 2.9.8